-Let us mention that, prior to Lin (1991), the relation between default negation and circumscription has already been investigated by Gelfond et al. (1989; 1990).
-In particular, they show that the stable models of programs with a restricted use of negation (viz. with stratified negation) can be characterised via the minimal models of a more involved method of circumscription, called iterated circumscription.
-Incidentally, a similar result, albeit in terms of prioritised circumscription, is given by Baral (2003).
-Thus, loosely speaking, in order to relate stable models with circumscription, the presence of default negation calls either for a suitable renaming of variables or an adaption of the original circumscription technique.
-However, in the case of disjunctive programs without negation, it is well known (Baral 2003) that the stable models of a program coincide with its minimal models.
-We extend this observation to nested logic programs as follows: Let us call a program positive if the expressions in the bodies and heads of its rules do not contain any negation.
-Now, for any expression φ without negation, it holds that $\tau[\phi] = \phi$.
+For the case of disjunctive programs without negation, it is well known (Baral 2003) that the stable models of a program coincide with its minimal models.
+We can extend this observation to nested logic programs as follows: Let us call a program positive if the expressions in the bodies and heads of its rules do not contain any negation.
+Now, for any expression φ without negation, it holds that $\tau[\varphi] = \varphi$.
 Hence, for any positive program Π with $var(\Pi) = V$, the encoding (10) from Theorem 3 reduces to which is just